-A Feedwater Treatment and Condensate Handling System is required with any boiler to properly prepare the inlet feedwater.
+A Feedwater Treatment and Condensate Handling System is required with any commercial steam boiler and steam generation system to properly prepare the inlet feedwater.
 It should consist of the feedwater (or condensate) receiver, water softener system, chemical injection system and blowdown tank with a cooling water valve.
 The type of receiver used depends on several factors.
 The most important is the amount and temperature of the condensate returned from the factory’s steam system.

 There are three broad categories of systems: